 Our tour began with a short hike to the mouth of the canyon.
 It is amazing that there is such a spectacular canyon below, but you basically can’t see it from above.
 At the entrance, you will descend a series of metal staircases anchored to the wall of the canyon.
 They are quite stable but are somewhat narrow and steep.
 People with mobility issues might have trouble with Lower Antelope Canyon.

 Another important consideration is to be prepared to pay your fees in cash.
 While both of our tours were at a similar time and in similar weather conditions, Lower Antelope Canyon seemed to have more light which was more helpful for taking pictures.

 Upper Antelope Canyon

 Upper Antelope Canyon requires a ride in a tour company vehicle to reach the entrance.
-There is a parking to the south from Highway 222.
+There is parking to the south from Highway 222.
 Alternatively, you can take a tour that leaves from Page.
 We chose Antelope Canyon Slot Tours by Chief Tsosie which left from Page.
-As we waited for our vehicle to depart, we were entertained by a traditional Navajo dance.
-Once the tour vehicle leaves the road main road, the ride to the canyon entrance is a bit bumpy and dusty.
+As we waited for our tour vehicle to depart, we were entertained by a traditional Navajo dance.
+Once the tour vehicle leaves the main road, the ride to the canyon entrance is a bit bumpy and dusty.
 However, the vehicle takes you right up to the entrance.
 There are no stairs and no climbing is required.
 Upper Antelope Canyon is an out and back journey through the canyon.

 We enjoyed touring both Upper and Lower Antelope Canyons and were glad that we had time to include both on our itinerary.
 However, if you only have time for one, don’t despair.
 Upper and Lower Canyon are both equally spectacular!